List of Ghostbusters characters: Muncher

 Muncher, voiced by Josh Gad and creature designed by Brynn Metheney, is a new ghost described by the creators as a new generation of Slimer.
 In life, he was a miner working for Shandor Mining Company who couldn't get enough of the ore he was mining for.
 After his death, his ghost was conjured into the mortal world by a seance gone awry in the 1940s, in a selenium processing plant owned by his employer.
 Since then, he is trapped in the factory manager's office where the conjuring occurred.
 Like Slimer, Muncher is also a Class 5 manifestation and gluttonous spirit, and he is extremotrophic, specifically eats metals and ores, similarly to bacterium Halomonas titanicae.
 In addition, because of the munching noise he makes while chewing, he is named Muncher by Phoebe and Podcast, after they found him in the plant, where he is eating pipes.
 After Podcast provoked Muncher with his ineffective death whistle, Phoebe is forced to fight the ghost with her grandfather's proton pack to defend themselves.
 Following a failed attempt to capture him in the plant, Muncher flees into Summerville and heads to Shandor's mines, leaving a trail of destruction in his wake; the kids have no choice but to stop him, as they are the only people around with the Ghostbusters' means.
-Phoebe, Podcast and Trevor successfully capture Muncher, but release him later on when they return to Summerville Sherriff Department to retrieve the equipment Lucky's father seized from them.
+Phoebe, Podcast and Trevor successfully capture Muncher, but release him later on when they return to Summerville Sheriff Department to retrieve the equipment Lucky's father seized from them.
 Muncher eats through the bars of the cell housing the Ghostbusters equipment and flees.